Meridian (geography): Meridian passage

 The declination of major stars are their angles north and south from the celestial equator.
-It is important to note that the meridian passage will not occur exactly at 12 hours because of the inclination of the earth.
-The meridian passage can occur within a few minutes of variation.
+The meridian passage will not occur exactly at 12 hours because of the Earth orbit excentricity (see Equation of time).

 Standard meridian

 A standard meridian is a meridian used for determining standard time.
 For instance, the 30th meridian east (UTC+02:00) is the standard meridian for Eastern European Time.
 Since the adoption of time zones – as opposed to local mean time or solar time – in the late 19th century and early 20th century, most countries have adopted the standard time of one of the 24 meridians closest to their geographical position, as decided by the International Meridian Conference in 1884.
-Although, a few time zones are offset by an additional 30 or 45 minutes, such as in the Chatham Islands, South Australia and Nepal.
+However, a few time zones are offset by an additional 30 or 45 minutes, such as in the Chatham Islands, South Australia and Nepal.

 Measurement of Earth rotation

-Many of these instruments rely on the ability to measure the longitude and latitude of the earth.
+Many of these instruments rely on the ability to measure the longitude and latitude of the Earth.
 These instruments also were typically affected by local gravity, which paired well with existing technologies such as the magnetic meridian.